AET-DevOps25/team-releaserangers/docs/github-workflows.md

 **Workflow file:** `.github/workflows/deployAWS_docker.yml`

 **Trigger:**

 - Manually via `workflow_dispatch` (triggered by a user from the GitHub Actions UI).

 **Steps:**

 1. **Checkout code:** Uses `actions/checkout@v4` to fetch the latest codebase for deployment.
 2. **Copy Docker Compose file to VM:** Uses `appleboy/scp-action@v0.1.7` to securely copy the `docker-compose.aws.yml` file from the repository to the EC2 host.
 This file defines the services and their configuration for deployment.
 3. **Create `.env.prod` on VM:** Uses `appleboy/ssh-action@v1.0.3` to SSH into the EC2 host and create a production environment file (`.env.prod`) with necessary environment variables (e.g., client and server hostnames, public API URL).
 This ensures services have the correct configuration for production.
 4. **Deploy with Docker Compose:** Uses `appleboy/ssh-action@v1.0.3` to SSH into the EC2 host, log in to the Docker registry, and run `docker compose up` with the production environment file.
 The `--pull=always` flag ensures the latest images are used, and `-d` runs the containers in detached mode.
-This step orchestrates the deployment of all services on the EC2 instance.
+Additionally, the `--remove-orphans` flag is used to clean up unused containers.

 ---